 Breast cancer can strike anyone, of any gender and any age, and whether or not there’s a family history of the disease.
 Other than skin cancer, breast cancer is the most common cancer among American women.
-It’s important for you to visit your doctor and follow the measures below to stay on top of your health and–if any issues are found during screening–begin treatment as soon as possible.
+It’s important for you to visit your doctor and follow the measures below to stay on top of your health.
+That way, if any issues are found during screening, you can begin treatment as soon as possible.

 Know the risks.
 There are risk factors you can’t control (such as family history and your age) and some that you can control (like your physical activity level, diet, and tobacco usage).
 Your doctor can help you determine your personal risks.
 Be sure to let them know if a family member has or had breast cancer and if these family members or you have been found to carry genes related to breast cancer.